tkhdyanagi/latenetwork/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# latenetwork: Inference on Local Average Treatment Effect Type Parameters under Network Interference of Unknown Form
+# latenetwork: Inference on LATEs under Network Interference of Unknown Form

 <!-- badges: start -->
 <!-- badges: end -->